What Matters Most: Improving the Patient Experience training (CME)

 Did you know?

-- Substantial evidence points to a positive association between patient experience and health outcomes.
+- Substantial evidence points to a positive association between the patient experience and health outcomes.

 - Patients reporting the poorest-quality relationships with their physicians were three times more likely to voluntarily leave the physician's practice than patients with the highest-quality relationships.

 How will this benefit you and your office staff?
-You will learn tips and techniques to:
+You’ll learn tips and techniques to:

 - Improve communication skills.

-- Expand your knowledge of the CAHPS® survey.
+- Expand your knowledge of the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) survey.

 CAHPS® is a registered trademark of the Agency for Healthcare Research and Quality (AHRQ).